TonyWu199/Sudoku/README.md

 # sudoku
-a python to solve sudoku problem
+A python program to solve sudoku problem in backtracking method.